martimfasantos/agent-frameworks/README.md

 |   │   │   ├── custom_agent.py
 |   │   │   ├── index.py
 |   │   │   ├── ...
-|   │   │   ├── README.md
 ├── crewai/
+|   ├── chatbot-example/
+|   |   ├── knowledge-base/
+│   │   ├── prompts/
+│   │   ├── src/
+|   │   │   ├── tools/
+|   │   │   |   ├── custom_tool.py
+|   │   │   ├── crewai.py
+|   │   │   ├── main.py
+|   |   ├── ...
+|   ├── crewai-project/
+|   |   ├── knowledge-base/
+│   │   ├── prompts/
+│   │   ├── src/
+|   │   │   ├── tools/
+|   │   │   |   ├── geometric_mean_tool.py
+|   │   │   ├── crewai.py
+|   │   │   ├── main.py
+|   |   ├── ...
+|   ├── crewai-simple-examples/
+|   |   ├── agents.py
+|   |   ├── crew-example-human.py
+|   |   ├── crew-example.py
 ├── langgraph/
+|   ├── langgraph-examples/
+|   |   ├── customer-support.ipynb
+|   |   ├── README.md
 ├── smolagents/
+|   ├── smolagents-examples/
+|   |   ├── multi-agent-simple.py
+|   |   ├── multi-agent.py
+|   |   ├── simple-agent.py
 ```

-**Note:** Some of the folders/modules are PDM projects and some contain requirements.txt files. **Make sure to install the dependencies before running the examples**, either by using PDM or pip.
-You can find the installation instructions in the README files of each module or sub-module.
+**Note:** Some of the folders/modules are PDM projects and some contain requirements.txt files. **You can find the installation instructions in the README files of each module or sub-module.** Also, **make sure to install the dependencies before running the examples**, either by using PDM or pip.